top of page

 Growing Up ABC

 ABC was the upstart television network at the time.
-Even though the American Broadcasting Company can trace its history back to 1943, it wasn't until 1948 that ABC television went on the air with a number of big city affiliates in Washington D.C., Philadelphia, and its own stations in New York, Chicago, Detroit, and later Los Angeles and San Francisco.
-During the freeze, ABC was losing money and was near bankruptcy when a partner was founded in United Paramount Theaters, headed up by Leonard Goldenson.
+Even though the American Broadcasting Company can trace its history back to 1943, it wasn't until 1948 that ABC television went on the air with some big city affiliates in Washington D.C., Philadelphia, and its stations in New York, Chicago, Detroit, and later Los Angeles and San Francisco.
+During the freeze, ABC was losing money and near bankruptcy when a partner was founded in United Paramount Theaters, headed by Leonard Goldenson.
 After a long battle with the FCC, the merger was finally approved in 1953.

-The network was in building mode during the period from 1953 to 1960 and gradually became more of a contender with the other networks, but still was regarded as a third-place network.
-In spite of its positioning as a weak programmer, the network did a 15-minute nightly news program that was anchored by John Daley during much of the 1950s.
-Even though the TV network would rely on the news department of its radio arm, ABC news would continue to grow into a full-fledged network source of world and national news by the mid-1960s.
+The network was in building mode from 1953 to 1960 and gradually became more of a contender with the other networks, but still was regarded as a third-place network.
+Despite its weak programmer position, the network did a 15-minute nightly news program that John Daley anchored during much of the 1950s.
+Even though the TV network would rely on the news department of its radio arm, ABC News would continue to grow into a full-fledged network source of world and national news by the mid-1960s.

 SHOCK THEATER